 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
-You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
-Our airport representative or tour officer will greet you and welcome you with a garland
+You just pass the customs desk and come out of the terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
+Our airport representative or tour officer will greet you and welcome you with a garland.

 CLIMATE AND BEST TIME TO GO

-March, April, October and November are the most popular and favored months for traveling.
+March, April, October and November are the most favored months.
 Please choose the date that is convenient for you.

 HEALTH ISSUES AND VACCINATIONS

 As vaccination requirements change frequently, we suggest you to consult your doctor at least 2 months prior to the beginning of your trip.
 We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.

 The main health consideration during Langtang Trekking is Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea and difficulty sleeping, but these should lessen within a few days.
 To avoid Acute Mountain Sickness (AMS), people take pills called ‘Diamox’.
 You can also use these pills after consulting with your doctor and purchase them in Kathmandu.
 Our itinerary will allow your body to acclimatize properly and handle the low oxygen rate.

 If you have ever suffered from altitude sickness, or have a heart or breathing complaint, we highly recommend you to consult your doctor about your suitability for trekking in high altitude areas before booking.
 We suggest that you take some pain-killing pills with you and enough medicine for cold, diarrhea, nausea and fever.
 Some nasal ointment and throat-moistening pills will greatly help for those who are sensitive to chilly or freezing weather conditions.